Movement is medicine, and is the most powerful method of prevention for many diseases that can’t be cured.

 PELVIC FLOOR SAFETY

-Impact exercise and deep squats can potentially strain your pelvic floor, leading to incontinence and pelvic organ prolapse.
+Impact exercise and deep squats can potentially strain your pelvic floor, and this in turn may worsen incontinence or pelvic organ prolapse.

 The majority of Clock Yourself activities are low impact and considered “pelvic floor safe”, however, the CARDIO level of the app involves jumping.
 Jumping is a high impact exercise which is not suitable for everyone.